 ‘I really need to talk to someone…’.
-You may have had this thought in your head for some time, but actually arranging to see a therapist or counsellor can feel very daunting.
+You may have had this thought in your head for some time, but arranging to see a therapist or to start psychotherapy or counselling in Dublin can feel very daunting.

 ‘What will it be like?
 What if I don’t like them, or they don’t like me?
 What if they think I’m stupid, or a bad person?
 And what will people say if they find out I’m seeing a therapist?’